RyanStewartAlex/UpwardSigns/README.md

 #Permissions

-1.upwardsigns.create
+1. upwardsigns.create
-..*Allows the use to create the sign using "[Up]".
+..* Allows the use to create the sign using "[Up]".
 If a player tries to make an UpwardSigns sign without the permission, it doesn't allow for it to be active and does not return an error message.

-1.*upwardsigns.use
+1. upwardsigns.use
-..*Allows for users to use UpwardSigns signs.
+..* Allows for users to use UpwardSigns signs.